TooAngel/screeps/README.md

 Every deploy to `master` is automatically deployed to the live tooangel account.

+## Testing

+`node utils/test.js` will start a private server and add some bots as test cases.
+Within in the `tmp-test-server` directory the server can be easily started via `screeps start`.

 ## Design

 [More details of the AI design](doc/Design.md)